black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 99
 Add a has2 property which returns whether the nums array has 2 in the values, and an increment property which returns nums with every value incremented by one.

+# Step 100
+Add a someeven property to your spreadsheetFunctions - use the .some() method to check if any element in the array is even.